 There are several extra-curricular courses available through the RATS program that have content specific to IRB processes.
 These courses do not fulfill the IRB requirement for human subject research training, but offer content that will improve your understanding of a wide variety of topics.
 Please visit the RATS website for more information.
 Members of the IRB staff teach several of these courses, including:

-- Data and Safety Monitoring: Plans, Boards & Committees
+- Data & Safety Monitoring: Plans, Boards & Committees

 - Institutional Review Board (IRB) and Human Subject Research